-Greetings Forgeborn, it is once again Outrageous (B+) to discuss Hype Season!
+Greetings Forgeborn, page it is once again Outrageous (B+) to discuss Hype Season!
 Long-time SolForge players may remember that I had the privilege of writing the reveal article for Gauntlets of Sulgrim when Imprisoned Heralds was announced.
-The armor archtype has always been one I enjoy playing, which meant there was a couple of cards that piqued my interest when I first saw Darkforge Uprising.
+The armor archtype has always been one I enjoy playing, order which meant there was a couple of cards that piqued my interest when I first saw Darkforge Uprising.

 Forgewatch Sentry caught my attention immediately, with its high stats and high armor totals.
 It’s reminiscent of Oreian Battledroid in that it has high attack and high armor, with an obvious fragile element.
 In this case, whereas Battledroid falls to any card that deals minus health, Foregwatch Sentry does not die to hardly any of those effects when they are played.
 This provides an incredible advantage when playing against Nekruim-heavy players, who used to destroy Battledroids with ease.
 The downside is that unlike Battledroid, who if you buff its health it gains much more survivability, it doesn’t matter how much health Foregwatch Sentry gains – any kind of damage dealt to it will render it dead.